-Following some time at leisure for lunch in the village of Broadway we visit Snowshill Manor and Garden.
+Next we drive to Snowshill Manor and Garden where we will have lunch on arrival.
 The 16th-century country manor house was the home of Charles Paget Wade, an architect, artist-craftsman and poet who is best remembered for the eclectic collection he amassed during his life.
 The collection includes 26 suits of Japanese samurai armour dating from the 17th and 19th centuries, toys and musical instruments.
 The garden was laid out by Wade between 1920-23 in collaboration with Arts and Crafts architect Mackay Hugh Baillie Scott.
 Snowshill has garden rooms planted to the brim and full of interest and boldly planted pots.
 The 2 acre gardens are organically grown with colourful borders, terraces and ponds, ancient dovecote, kitchen garden and orchards.
+(Overnight Oxford) BL